 Additional items to bring to your appointment:

 No. Laparoscopic operations carry the same risk as the procedure performed as an open operation.
 However, laparoscopic surgery does typically reduce the amount of discomfort, time at the hospital, hernia and infection rates, scarring and downtime.

 Managing pain is one of our largest concerns.
 The faster you can move about and become active, the less likely you are to experience complications.
-While you’re in the hospital, you’ll have a Patient Controlled Analgesia (PCA), which allows you to give yourself an intravenous dose of pain medicine on demand.
+While you’re in the hospital, you’ll have appropriate pain medications to keep you comfortable.
 As you leave to start recovering at home, we’ll prescribe medications to help you manage any remaining pain.

 Both men and women generally respond well to this surgery.
 In general, men lose weight slightly faster than women do.

 Almost immediately after surgery.
 We’ll ask you to walk or stand at the bedside on the night of your surgery.
 Over the next few days, you’ll take several walks up an down the halls and around your room.
 Walking is one of the initial pieces of recovery, and it effectively reduces your risk of having severe lung issues, like a pulmonary embolism.

 Usually 7-14 days after surgery.
 For your own safety, you should not drive until you have stopped taking narcotic medications and can move quickly and alertly maintain control of your vehicle.